PersonalInformationStream

 - Elections and Strategic Voting by Eric S. Maskin, Institute for Advanced Study May 2011

-- On Chomsky and the Two Cultures of Statistical Learning by Peter Norvig, May 2011
+- On Chomsky and the Two Cultures of Statistical Learning by Peter Norvig, May 2011notified about the typo which he promptly fixed

 - Tracking brain states under general anesthesia by using global coherence analysis, PNAS May 2011